-When Is ‘Deadliest Catch’ 2017 Starting And Are The Captains Superstitious That This Is Season 13?
+When Is ‘Deadliest Catch’ 2017 Starting And Are The Captains Superstitious That This is Season 13?

 — shelbylaneMD (@shelbylaneMD) June 24, 2016

 What does Sig mean by “a little different”?
-The captain explains that he is going to “really pay attention to my sleep patterns, not gonna get angry,” and proceeded to promise that his stress levels will be “in check,” all the while the images shown include some of the opposite things happening.
-His intentions are good, and Sig’s fans have to appreciate his intentions are sincere!
+The captain explains that he is going to “really pay attention to my sleep patterns, not gonna get angry” and proceeded to promise that his stress levels will be “in check,” all the while the images shown include some of the opposite things happening.
+Oh well.
+His intentions are good and Sig’s fans have to appreciate his intentions are sincere!

-What could actually work in his favor is that Sig intends on having former Northwestern crew member/current Saga Captain Jake Anderson and Brenna A Captain Sean Dwyer help him out.
+What could actually work in his favor is that Sig intends on having former Northwestern crew member, current Saga Captain, Jake Anderson and Brenna A Captain Sean Dwyer help him out.
 In the past, Sig has been burned by Jake, so he may be placing a lot of unrealistic hope that Captain Jake’s cooperation will help him relieve stress.
 Last time around, this caused Sig more stress.

 An all-new #DeadliestCatch special episode starts NOW!
 RETWEET if you're watching on @Discovery! pic.twitter.com/wKxuiLxfOY